-- Reduce stress: This might be easier said than done.
-Still, look for areas where you might be able to cut down on stress.
+- Reduce stress: This might be easier said than done; look for areas where you might be able to cut down on stress

-- Exercise: This not only improves circulation to the brain, but it may even stimulate new neuron production (you’re going to need those when finals come around).
+- Exercise: This not only improves circulation to the brain, but it may even stimulate new neuron production as you’re going to need those when finals come around

 Online Study Offers Flexibility

 Although it might be ideal to attend classes on campus, many older adults already have a busy lifestyle.
-You might be working, or you have obligations at home.
+You might be working or have obligations at home.
 The good news is that online study has become very commonplace, and most colleges and universities offer online curriculums.
-Don’t worry, the degree you get from online study is equivalent to what you get from attending classes in person.
-What’s more, online tuition is usually less expensive compared to when you attend live classes.
+Don’t worry as the degree you get from online study is equivalent to what you get from attending classes in person.
+What’s more, online tuition is usually less expensive compared to when you attend brick-and-mortar classes.

 Leverage Your Prior Experience

-One study, looked at over 62,000 academic records of adult students from geographically diverse areas.
+One study looked at more than 62,000 academic records of adult students from geographically diverse areas.
 The results revealed that adults who take advantage of prior learning assessments (PLAs) are three times as likely to earn a bachelor’s degree compared to those who don’t use PLA.
-The study concludes that giving you credit for life experience is a great launching pad for going on to complete your studies.
+The study concludes that giving you credit for life experience is a terrific launching pad for going on to complete your studies.